jkingportfolio/CI_PP3_Taco_Trailer/README.md

 12. As the site owner, I would want to be able to access all previous order records.
 13. As the site owner, I would want to be able to access a list of pending orders.
 14. As the site owner, I would not want the user to have to restart the app due to bugs in the code.

+- As the site owner i wanted to be able to give potential customers an easy to use app to order food from The Taco Trailer.
+- As the site owner i wanted to have an admin area in which i could access information intended for staff only.
+- As the site owner i wanted to secure the admin area of the app with a password.
+- As the site owner i wanted to have the ability to view previous orders that had been placed.
+- As the site owner i wanted to have the ability to view current pending orders that have yet to be picked up or delivered.
+- As the site owner i wanted to have all user inputs validated as to not provide issues with orders.

 ### User Manual